Ailligman History, Family Crest & Coats of Arms

 The present generation of the Ailligman family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.

 The surname Ailligman was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Ailligman family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Ailligman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ailligman research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Ailligman History in all our PDF Extended History products and printed products wherever possible.

 Ailligman Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Ailligman include Alingham, Allingham, Hallingham, Allighan and many more.